Table of Contents

 Once there was a school cricket team that had very talented players.
 However, they often argued and played only for themselves.
 Because of this, they lost many matches.

 One day, their coach gathered the team and explained the importance of teamwork.
 He told them that winning is not about one player but about working together.
-The team decided to change their attitude.

 In the next match, the players passed the ball, supported each other, and encouraged their teammates.
 Even when someone made a mistake, others cheered instead of blaming.

 As a result, the team played better than ever before and won the match.
-Everyone felt happy and proud.
+The players learned that teamwork brings strength, success, and happiness.

 Moral: Teamwork helps us win and succeed.